 The design is based on the ‘eyes on the street’ approach.
 A curtain wall glazing will adorn the ground floor and floor-to-wall ceilings in the residential units will offer natural surveillance of the surrounding area.
 The building will have two well-illuminated entry points.

 A symmetrical layout has been opted for the floor plan due to limitations of the site and structural considerations in relation to the use of a hybrid concrete and mass wood structure.

 A metal cornice is designed at the top of the building, which is topped with pre-finished aluminium that appears to be floating above the parapet.

 The building will be a hybrid mass wood and concrete structure with a typical gross floor area of approximately 15,200m².
 The structural concept will resemble a concrete flat plate slab.

 To support 17 storeys of mass timber and concrete, the structure will comprise a single-storey concrete podium and two concrete cores.
 The timber structure will carry vertical loads, while the concrete cores will provide lateral stability.

 Five ply-cross laminated timber (CLT) panels will be used for the floor structure.
 The panels will act as a two-way slab diaphragm as they will be point supported on glulam columns on a 2.85m x 4.0m grid.

-The CLT panels and glulam beams will be enclosed with gypsum board for resistance against fire.
+The CLT panels and glulam beams will be enclosed with a gypsum board for resistance against fire.
 A steel connector will be used to avoid vertical load transfer through the CLT panels.
 A CLT canopy will run through the length of the building.

 Pre-fabricated sections of steel beams and metal deck will be used for the roof.
 The metal deck with the roofing membrane will be pre-applied to achieve quick water tightness during construction.